techcommdude/commerce/readme_additonal.md

-# Some of the commands necessary to set it up:
+# Local and Heroku configuration

-**Test it on local first found here:**
+## Test it on local first found here

  http://127.0.0.1:5000/

+# Heroku configuration

 **Run this command.
 Will likely need to run the collectstatic command before this one to have the latest css files:**